 We have 18 active engineering student groups for you to join, including the Johns Hopkins student chapter of Engineers Without Borders, which has brought irrigation systems to remote South African villages and designed and built a daycare center in Ecuador.
 And, a multitude of student groups around culture, arts, environment, politics, and community service are open to student’s across the Homewood campus.

 Let’s clear up one misconception right away: engineering students can – and often do – study abroad.
 It just requires a bit of advanced planning.
 At Hopkins, you may study abroad in your sophomore and junior years, and in the first semester of your senior year, or during the summer.

 Engineering students can do a semester (or even a full academic year) abroad through one of four Hopkins Engineering Exchange Programs offered in Israel, Mumbai, Singapore, or Switzerland.

-Our coveted Vredenburg Summer Engineering Travel Scholarship Program, covers travel, living, and other expenses for 10 to 15 exceptional rising juniors and seniors each year.
+Our coveted Vredenburg Travel Fund program, covers travel, living, and other expenses for 10 to 15 exceptional rising juniors and seniors each year.
 Through this program, our students have completed international research, service projects, and internships across the globe, in countries including Spain, The Gambia, Argentina, China, France, Germany, and Japan.

 In 2012, Hopkins ranked fifth among small colleges (fewer than 5,000 students) in producing Peace Corps volunteers, with 22 JHU graduates serving in 2012.
 We were fourth in the 2013 ranking of graduate schools participating in the Peace Corps Fellows program for returned volunteers.
 It’s a great legacy–nearly 700 Johns Hopkins alumni have joined the Peace Corps so far.